Come get involved

 Schulich UAV (SUAV)

 Schulich UAV designs unmanned aerial vehicles and has competed in the Unmanned Systems Canada Challenge.
-They are planning to compete in the Advanced category of the SAE Aero Design West competition in 2020.

 This competition is distinct from the competition attended by the Schulich AeroDesign team and has different learning outcomes for student members.
 This competition’s design objectives focuses on autonomous flight and the relevant software and electronics to make it work.
 To be successful, the team must have a high degree of collaboration between the mechanical, electrical and software sub-teams.
 This is a shift from their previous competition (the Unmanned Systems Canada competition) which was mostly focused on camera/vision systems.
 SUAV is a great way for students to get involved on campus and gain valuable aerospace-related experience while developing useful skills and making life-long friends along the way.